claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

     - If you don’t see a size column, you can click on the arrow in one of the columns and select Size.
   - Folder sizes don't show by default.
     - You can see those folder sizes by clicking on the ellipses next to the folder and selecting Calculate size.

+## Browsing chapters in ios Audible app

+- Next to the name of the current chapter
+- Just above the progress bar, above the play icon
+- On the left hand side of chapter title is an icon that looks like a list of chapter headings
+- Click on this
+- It's really not obvious that this is a clickable icon!